gem/oq-engine/doc/engine/What's-new.md

 fixed and this is the reason why the numbers are (slightly) different from before in the ScenarioRisk demo.

+7. There was a possible bug when reading GMFs from a NRML file, if longitude and latitude has more than 5 digits.
+This has been fixed now.
+The coordinates are still rounded to 5 digits, but we removed the need for the ordering check, so any file can be imported, even if the coordinates are not ordered after rounding.

 8. We temporarily removed the ability to compute insured loss curves from the classical risk calculator.
 The reason is that doubts were raised about the algorithm used.
 The plan is to restore such functionality in the next version of the engine with a better and more tested algorithm.

-3. The parameter `asset_hazard_distance` was not honored for the calculators `classical_risk` and `classical_bcr`: this has been fixed now.
+9. The parameter `asset_hazard_distance` was not honored for the calculators `classical_risk` and `classical_bcr`: this has been fixed now.

+10. Several structures in the HDF5 datastore have changed.
+The HDF5 format continues to be *not* stable and it will keep changing in the next version of the engine.
+If you want to write your our routines your our routines to extract/plot the hazard curves or the loss curves from the datastore, you can, but you should be aware that you will have to change your code with future releases of the engine.

+11. We fixed a bug in the exporter for the average losses in the event based risk calculator: in presence of multiple loss types, the numbers were mixed up.

-18. We fixed a few export bugs.
+12. We fixed a few XML export bugs.
 Now the XML exporters for mean and quantile loss curves and maps work properly in all situations.
 Also, the XML exporters for the Uniform Hazard Spectra have been rewritten to export from the datastore, not from the database.

-6. We are not storing anymore the epsilon matrix in event based and scenario risk calculations.
+13. We are not storing anymore the epsilon matrix in event based and scenario risk calculations.
 There was no strong reason to persist it, and since it can be rather large, it was artificially making the datastore larger than needed.

+13. We removed a check that was too strict: now the exposure does not need to provide costs if you are doing damage calculations, since the classical damage and scenario damage calculators depends on the numbers and the occupancies, not on the costs.

-8. Some unused and undocumented configuration parameters like `statistics` have been removed.
+14. Some unused and undocumented configuration parameters like `statistics` have been removed.

-9. The demos have been revisited and updated.
+15. The demos have been revisited and updated.

-11. We fixed a subtle bug that made it impossible to make a deepcopy of source objects.
+16. We fixed a subtle bug that made it impossible to make a deepcopy of source objects.

-12. Since all the classical calculators use the datastore, the export has changed slightly with respect to the past.
+17. Since all the classical calculators use the datastore, the export has changed slightly with respect to the past.
 Everything is now more consistent.

-13. We added a check on classical damage calculation: now if there is a PoE = 1, the error is raised early in the pre_execute phase and not during the parallel calculation.
+18. We added a check on classical damage calculation: now if there is a PoE = 1, the error is raised early in the pre_execute phase and not during the parallel calculation.

-14. The `oq-lite` command-line tool has been enhanced and the order of arguments for the commands `oq-lite show` and `oq-lite export` have changed.
+19. The `oq-lite` command-line tool has been enhanced and the order of arguments for the commands `oq-lite show` and `oq-lite export` have changed.
 The tool is still experimental and could disappear in the next release;
 it could be merged with the `oq-engine` command-line tool.

-19. Countless small improvements and additional validations have been added.
+20. Countless small improvements and additional validations have been added.
 This release has seen 159 pull requests reviewed and merged.

 Support for different platforms